kaosagnt/boot2docker-xfs-ng/README.md

 ## How to use

 Boot2Docker is used via [Docker Machine](https://docs.docker.com/machine/overview/)
-(installed as part of Docker Toolbox) which leverages VirtualBox's `VBoxManage` to initialise, start, stop and delete the VM right from the command line.
+(installed as part of Docker Toolbox) which leverages a Hyperviser Driver to initialise, start, stop and delete the VM right from the command line.

+Machine Hyperviser drivers include:

+Amazon Web Services
+Microsoft Azure
+Digital Ocean
+Exoscale
+Google Compute Engine
+Generic
+Microsoft Hyper-V
+OpenStack
+Rackspace
+IBM Softlayer
+Oracle VirtualBox
+VMware vCloud Air
+VMware Fusion
+VMware vSphere

 ## More information